Feijoada (Brazilian dish): Preparation

 The Brazilian version of feijoada (feijoada completa) is prepared with black beans, a variety of salted pork or beef products, such as pork trimmings (ears, tail, feet), bacon, smoked pork ribs, and at least two types of smoked sausage and jerked beef (loin and tongue).
 The final dish has the beans and meat pieces barely covered by a dark purplish-brown broth.
 The taste is strong, moderately salty but not spicy, dominated by black bean and meat stew flavors.
 It is customary to serve it with white rice and oranges, the latter to help with digestion, as well as couve, a side dish of stir-fried, chopped collard greens, and a crumbly topping called farofa, made of manioc flour.

 Regional variations

 Many modern variants of the dish are based on feijoada recipes popularized in the Brazilian regions of Rio de Janeiro, São Paulo, Recife, and Salvador.
 The type of bean used in feijoada varies by region.
-While in the southeast, including Rio de Janeiro and Minas Gerais, feijoada is typically prepared with black beans, in Bahia, Sergipe and Goiás brown or red beans are more commonly used.
+While in the southeast, including Rio de Janeiro and Minas Gerais, feijoada is typically prepared with black beans, but in Bahia, Sergipe and Goiás, brown or red beans are more commonly used.

 In Pernambuco, where it was first described and used, it was modified over time because Pernambucans prefer brown beans to black beans.
 This modified dish is called Feijoada pernambucana.

 In most of Brazil, feijoada consists of only beans and meat, but in Bahia and Sergipe it is common to add vegetables including plantains, kale, potatoes, carrots, cabbage, and pumpkins, usually near the end of the cooking process, when they are cooked from beneath by the vapors of the stew.